The Formation of the Scientific Mind (1938)

 “The less precise an idea, the more words we find to express it”(Gaston Bachelard, 1989, p.112)

-The prescientific sciences are prolific.
+The pre-scientific sciences are prolific.
 They give many attributes to remedies that are composed of many drugs.
-The substance is precious in distillation, small quantities for great effects, a power without secret: the sum of substantial sums.
+The substance is precious in distillation, small quantities for great effects and you can ass a lot of substances ( adjectives) to have the addition of substantial properties.
 The modern remedies have a single adjective.
-They manufacture a quality rather than a substance.
-The scientific product is produced by an objective technique, in short, only keeping the most accurate qualifier.
+They manufacture a “quality” rather than a substance.
+The scientific product is produced by an objective technique, in short, only keeping the most accurate adjective.

 VII- Psychoanalysis of realism: